For the ones who come after you

 We built LifePost because we believe everyone deserves to leave something behind that outlasts their time here.
 Not a social media profile that gets memorialized and forgotten.
 Not a gravestone that weathers and fades.
 Something deliberate.
 Something that says: I was here, and this is what I wanted you to know.

-This isn't a platform designed for engagement metrics or daily active users.
-There is no feed to scroll.
-No likes to chase.
-You write one legacy.
+This isn't a place that wants your attention every day.
+There's nothing to scroll through.
+Nothing to compete for.
+You write one LifePost.
 You make it count.
 And it stays here, waiting, for as long as someone needs to find it.

 Because the people who come after you deserve to know who you were.